 The morning sunlight drifted through the window.
 I rubbed my eyes, turning around to avoid the glare.

 I always woke up at seven in the morning on the dot.
 I had to if I was to get through everything I wanted to do in a day.
 I stretched my limbs and slowly opened my eyes when . . .

 A pair of sparkling pink eyes greeted me.

 Did you enjoy the second chapter?
-You can read the entire first volume of More Than You Know on our web reader or at these locations.
+Find the entire first volume of More Than You Know on our web reader.